tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 ## Communication

-### Friday #Updates

-Every Friday, everyone on the team posts an update in the #updates channel in Slack that includes:

-* What they accomplished this week
-* What they hope to accomplish next week
+### Daily Standups and WorkingOn

+We keep everyone up to date on what we are working on using [WorkingOn](https://workingon.co).

+We also meet briefly every day at our Daily Standup meeting.
+At this meeting, you don't need to rehash everything that you've already put into WorkingOn, you should just highlight issues that are notable, or any impediments or dependencies that you have.

 This makes it easy to keep in the loop on projects and also keeps everyone at Tidepool accountable to everyone else to do their part.

-### Pro-active checkins
+### Pro-active checkins and OOO-AFK

-When we're all in the office, it's easy to see when a teammate is around or available.
-When an individual is out of the office, this visibility immediately drops to 0.
-When we're working remotely, it's our responsibility to let our teammates know when we're around and available.
+Since we are highly distributed, it's our responsibility to let our teammates know when we're around and available.
+We have a Slack channel called "ooo-afk" for this purpose.
+It stands for "Out of Office, or Away from Keyboard."

 **Doing this is as easy as posting a message in Slack to say when you drop in or leave.**